Milles98/CarSimulator/README.md

 The application is built using C# and demonstrates several key software engineering principles and design patterns, including SOLID, DRY, and Separation of Concerns (SoC).

-The application uses MS Tests and NUnit for testing different scenarios such as:
+The application uses MS Tests and NUnit for unit and integration testing different scenarios such as:
 * Fatigue
 * Fuel
 * Direction
 * Menu choices
+* Integration test for API
 * Hunger (Tests added but feature not implemented)

 ## Features